 COVID-19 Policies at CPR Seattle

-CPR Seattle would like to share some of the things we are doing in these unprecedented to best serve our students, care for our staff, and at the same time be responsible members of our community.
+CPR Seattle would like to share some of the things we are doing during these unprecedented times to best serve our students, care for our staff, and at the same time be responsible members of our community.

 Social distancing requirements will be met for all classroom activities.

 We strongly encourage those over 60, and those with underlying medical conditions to not attend training at this time.

 We are requiring all students to use hand sanitizer or wash hands upon arrival.

 Each student is provided with their own sterile manikin, CPR mask and valve, and AED trainer for the duration of the class (which has always been our policy!).